rodages/Project-2-Whats-My-Footprint/README.md

 ## <a name='overview'>Overview</a>

-The second project for General Assembley (GA) Software Engineering Immersive(SEI-Flex) program was to build a React application that consumes a public API.
+The second project for General Assembly (GA) Software Engineering Immersive(SEI-Flex) program was to build a React application that consumes a public API.

 We have selected [Carbon Cloud API](https://carboncloud.com/climate-footprint-api/) to get products Carbon dioxide equivalent (CO2e).
 Our application aims to allow users to:
 - Display products from various Markets based on the selected production Stage.